Monthly Archives: March 2023

 Current use of solar energy on Newcastle University’s estate

 Newcastle University currently has 13 solar arrays in a variety of sizes.
 The energy created by these solar arrays contributes towards the energy usage of the University.
-Some of the arrays on campus are made up of a few panels on smaller buildings, but we also have some larger arrays on King’s Gate and Henry Daysh.
+Some of the arrays on campus are made up of a few panels on smaller buildings, but we also have a number of larger arrays on buildings like King’s Gate, Henry Daysh, and the Frederick Douglass Centre.

 We use a software called Solar Edge to monitor the amount of electricity being created across the arrays.
 The system also recognises if one of the panels becomes damaged and informs us.